Do You Know What Remy Hair Is?

 Is it a brand?
 A style?
 Are they good hair extensions?
 Bad hair extensions?
 What are remy hair extensions!

-Many terms in the hair industry get mixed around and used for all sorts of marketing, branding, and advertising.
+Many terms in the hair industry get mixed around and used for marketing, branding, and advertising.

-As a hair business owner, it is important to understand the terms used in the industry.
+As a hair business owner, it is essential to understand the terms used in the industry.
 You will find some clients will "test you" on your knowledge.
-Learning the specifics of commonly used hair terms like "Remy" is really important for your success.
+Learn the specifics of commonly used hair terms like "Remy" is really important for your success.

 I take the time to write about this because our mission at Private Label Extensions is to help create hair brands for clients and we want them to be ready for every question sent their way.

 Before we go into what Remy Hair is, you will first want to understand the breakdown of the components of human hair.

 The three most essential parts of a human hair strand are the Medulla, Cortex, and Cuticle.
 Understanding these elements will help you better visualize the human hair strand.

 The innermost layer of the hair shaft is the Medulla.

 A Medulla's shaft is nearly invisible and considered very fragile.
 Even today, scientists are not 100% certain of the Medulla's role but just that it exists.